More Serckit Tags

 - The [context] tag, and it's counter part [end context] allow you to create shaded boxes around text.

-In full editing mode (which we'll cover later) it's possible to directly enter the html tags that control formatting.
+It's possible to directly enter the html tags that control formatting.
 While all of these formatting options are available through the normal interface here is a list of the html tags that the system will accept when in raw html mode.